Wenbo-Ge/Web-Develop/README.md

     ?>
 	to retrieve different css stylesheet for different page

+# php function return issue

+	if function has a return, return ($variable); need bracket

 # JS: Uncaught TypeError: Cannot read property 'add' of null
 	js was triggered twice for same class name: